Bermuda fares better than expected from hurricane's direct hit

 WEAKENING

-Gonzalo knocked instruments offline at the Bermuda Radio Maritime Operations Center in St. Georges and at the Bermuda International Airport, the hurricane centre reported.
-Its fierce winds capsized some boats in a dockyard, felled electricity poles and road signs and blew out windows.
+Instruments at the Bermuda Radio Maritime Operations Center in St. Georges and at the Bermuda International Airport were knocked offline by Gonzalo and medical facilities had also been damaged, the hurricane center reported.

-The Bermuda Aquarium, Museum and Zoo in Flatts reported substantial damage, including a roof torn off an exhibit and serious coastal erosion, but all its animals were safe.

-Gonzalo peaked on Thursday as a Category 4 hurricane, the first of such strength in the Atlantic since 2011, before weakening.
-It was expected to continue weakening as it moved with increased speed northward over cooler waters.
+Gonzalo peaked on Thursday as a Category 4 hurricane, the first in the Atlantic since 2011, before weakening.
+It was expected to continue weakening into the weekend as it moved with increased speed northward over cooler waters.

-Large swells generated by Gonzalo were still affecting the U.S. East Coast, the Bahamas, Puerto Rico, the Dominican Republic and the Virgin Islands, causing life-threatening surf and rip currents, the hurricane centre said.

-Gonzalo is expected to pass near the coast of Newfoundland on Saturday night or early Sunday, hurricane centre forecasters said, adding that Canadian officials had issued a tropical storm watch from Arnold's Cove to Chapel's Cove.
+Gonzalo is expected to pass near the coast of Newfoundland on Saturday night and early Sunday, hurricane center forecasters said, adding that Canadian officials had issued a tropical storm watch from Arnold's Cove to Chapel's Cove.

 Jeff Masters, a hurricane expert with private forecaster Weather Underground, said Bermuda was among the best equipped places in the Atlantic for weathering such storms, in part because of strict building codes.